DrRoad/VisionZero-Project/README.md

 | Random Forest |	0.903 |
 | iterative Random Forest |	0.903 |
 | Bayesian Additive Regression Tree (BART) |	0.972 |

+Accuracy refers to the percentage of sum of true positive and true negative.

 # Conclusion